Grouping is probably one of the first tools that you’d learn in a graphic design class because it’s important to keep your work organized.

 Now I grouped the four objects.
 So when I click on anywhere of the logo, the whole logo is selected.
 I can move around the entire logo.

 2 Ways to Group Objects in Adobe Illustrator

 Note: Screenshots are taken from the Illustrator CC Mac version, the Windows version might look slightly different.

 The quickest way is always to use keyboard shortcuts.
 But if you like doing it step by step to avoid any troubles, you can group objects from the overhead menu as well.

-Either way, the first step you must do is select the objects you want to group using the Selection Tool (V).
-Click on the artboard and drag over the objects to select multiple objects or use the keyboard shortcut Command+A to select all objects if that’s your case.
+Either way, the first step you must do is select the objects you want to group using the Selection Tool (keyboard shortcut V).
+Click on the artboard and drag over the objects to select multiple objects or use the keyboard shortcut Command + A to select all objects if that’s your case.

 Now you have two options, keyboard shortcuts or clicks?

-If you want to edit a specific part of a grouped object, simply double click on the area you want to edit, a new layer window will appear and you can change color, stroke, or other modification.
-Double click again when you finish in order to return to your original working space.
+If you want to edit a specific part of a grouped object, simply double-click on the area you want to edit, and a new layer window will appear and you can change the object color, stroke, or other modifications.
+Double-click again when you finish in order to return to your original working space.

 Just a few more things about grouping objects in Adobe Illustrator that you might also want to know.

 Can I make layer groups in Adobe Illustrator?